greenelab/connectivity-search-manuscript/manuscript.md

 For each combination of source metanode, target metanode, and length, we counted the number of metapaths.
 For Disease...Pathway metapaths, there are 0 metapaths of length 1, 3 metapaths of length 2, and 24 metapaths of length 3.
 We calculated adjusted p-values by applying a Bonferroni correction based on the number of metapaths of the same length between the source and target metanode.
-Using Figure @fig:metapaths-expanded as an example, the [DdGpPW](https://het.io/search/?source=17287&target=7607&metapaths=DdGpPW&complete=) p-value of 5.9% was adjusted to 17.8% (multiplied by a factor of 3).
+Using Figure @fig:webapp-metapaths as an example, the [DdGpPW](https://het.io/search/?source=17287&target=7607&metapaths=DdGpPW&complete=) p-value of 5.9% was adjusted to 17.8% (multiplied by a factor of 3).

 Bonferroni controls familywise error rate, which corresponds here to incorrectly finding that _any_ metapath of a given length is enriched.